moncoponco/moncoponco.github.io/README.md

 In terms of UI styling, I was interested in brutalist websites.
 I chose this aesthetic because it fit well with the subject of the images, and because I personally find it beautiful!

-I had already worked on a website on figma about streets:

 Overall, I am very satisfied with the results.

 Sources: